 What commitment is required?

-At this stage, it is planned that the Program will commence on Thursday, 6 January 2022, and consist of the following workshops, complemented with approximately 14 hours of eLearning.
+At this stage, it is planned that the Program will commence on Tuesday January 31, 2023, and consist of the following workshops, complemented with approximately 14 hours of eLearning.
 Dates will be finalised by December 2022.

 There will also be readings and modules to complete via AGSM Navigator — a unique online platform designed to emphasise interactive, experienced-based learning.